nomeata/haskell-for-readers/haskell-for-readers.md

   _ -> False
 ```

-The expression `case e of …` evaluates the *scrutinee* `e`, and then linearly goes through the list of cases.
+The expression `case e of …` evaluates the *scrutinee* `e`, and then sequentially goes through the list of cases.
 If the value of the scrutinee matches the *pattern* left of the arrow, the whole expression evaluates to the right-hand side.
-We see two kinds of patterns here: Constructor patterns like `Diamonds`, which match simply when the value is the constructor, and the *wildcard pattern*, written as an underscore, which matches any value.
+We see two kinds of patterns here: Constructor patterns like `Diamonds`, which match simply when the value is, indeed, the constructor, and the *wildcard pattern*, written as an underscore, which matches any value.

 It is common to immediately pattern match on the parameter of a function, so Haskell supports pattern-matching directly in the function definition:
 ```haskell